Heart Rock Trail: 25ft Falls & A Heart Shaped Hole

 • Trail Popularity: High

-Heart Rock Trail is a 1.87 mile roundtrip trail located in the mountain town of Crestline.
-This easy hike features a naturally heart-carved rock next to a 25-foot cascade.
-The trail weaves its way through a dense sea of pine trees from beginning to end while running parallel to the creek.
-Snow can be expected in the winter.
+The hike to Heart Rock Waterfall consists of a 1.87-mile roundtrip trail and features a naturally occurring heart-shaped hole next to the top of a 25-foot cascade.
+The easy and shaded trail weaves its way through a dense sea of pine trees from beginning to end while running parallel to the creek before ending at the falls.
+Getting to the base of the waterfall requires a bit of boulder scrambling, which most hikers should be able to do without much difficulty.

-Heart Rock Trail is such a unique hike that I added it to my list of best SoCal hikes, which includes abandoned ruins, 500 ft waterfalls, and slot canyons.
-Check out the rest of the list by clicking the link below.
-You won’t regret it:
+I enjoyed this hike so much that I added it to the list of best SoCal hikes.
+The list includes abandoned ruins, 500 ft waterfalls, and slot canyons.
+Check it out by clicking the link below.
+You won’t regret it.

 Heart Rock Trail Map